240408-JavaReactAWS/notes-and-demos/weeks-4-5/notes/git.md

 https://training.github.com/downloads/github-git-cheat-sheet.pdf

-#We're going to try to force a merge conflict real quick
+# We're going to try to force a merge conflict real quick
+Let's see if the unreachable object thing is gone